great-expectations/great_expectations/docs/source/roadmap_changelog.rst

 v.0.5.1__develop
 ----------------
 * Add support for SparkDFDataset (thanks @cselig)
+* Migrate distributional expectations to new testing framework BREAKING CHANGES:
+* Add caching mechanism for Datasets; \
+  when enabled, GE assumes that dataset does not change between evaluation of individual expectations
 * Drop official support for python 2 and pandas < 0.22
-* Migrate distributional expectations to new testing framework

 v.0.5.1